charliecalvert/CloudNotes/Assignments/BitlyRefine.md

 Don't forget to include the **downloads** module in the project.
 It was given to you in [bitly interactive][bid].

+More information is available below in the Create Table section.

 [bid]: http://www.ccalvert.net/books/CloudNotes/Assignments/BitlyInteractive.html#the-downloads-module

 ## Elf Unity